Niluka Karunaratne (cricketer)

 Niluka Karunaratne (born 7 September 1979) is a Sri Lankan cricketer who played for the Sri Lanka women's cricket team.
-In October 2013, she was one three uncapped players to be selected for Sri Lanka's tour to South Africa.
+In October 2013, she was one of three uncapped players to be selected for Sri Lanka's tour to South Africa.
 She made her Women's One Day International cricket (WODI) debut for Sri Lanka against South Africa Women on 26 October 2013.
 She made her Women's Twenty20 International cricket (WT20I) debut for Sri Lanka, also against South Africa Women, on 31 October 2013.